 Finally, you must prove that you can’t do any job you are qualified for.
 If you can’t do your current job but are qualified to do another job, your application will be rejected for SSDI benefits.
 They will analyze your transferable skills and find you a job despite your disability.

-How to Apply for SSDI?
+How to Apply for Social Security Disability Insurance?

-If you meet the qualification criteria, it is time to apply for SSDI benefits by applying online if you are 18 years or older, not receiving benefits on your social security currently, disabled for at least a year or result in death, and haven’t been denied benefits in the last 60 days.
 You can go on the application process by yourself, but the SSD attorneys at laportelawfirm.com say that having an attorney by your side will improve your chances of obtaining the SSDI benefits and they are more aware of the procedures and the documents needed.
 After applying online, you should go to your local Social Security Office with the required documents, or you can mail them.
 The documents needed are:

 • Date and place of birth